AhmedBegggaUA/TAB2026/_sources/practice_1_4.md

 ### Exercise 1: Enhanced Graph Matching Using Graph Embeddings

 We'll modify our previous approach by:
-1. Computing node embeddings using both node2vec and hitting times
+1. Computing node embeddings using both node2vec
 2. Creating a combined similarity matrix using both spatial and topological features
 3. Applying the Hungarian Algorithm to find optimal matches